 Ultimate PRP Therapy Guide: Hair, Skin & Joint Healing

-Platelet-Rich Plasma Therapy is a medical procedure that uses your own blood to heal and regenerate tissues.
+Platelet-Rich Plasma (PRP) Therapy is a medical procedure that uses your own blood to heal and regenerate tissues.
 It concentrates platelets and growth factors to repair damaged areas, reduce inflammation, and promote new cell growth.

 This treatment is popular in fields like orthopedics, sports medicine, and aesthetic dermatology.
 It helps with joint pain, tendon injuries, hair loss, and skin aging.
 As an autologous treatment, it comes from your body.
 This reduces the risk of side effects and makes it a safe choice for many.

 Platelet-Rich Plasma Treatment uses your blood to promote healing.
 Blood has red cells, white cells, platelets, and plasma.
 Platelets help with clotting and contain Growth Factors.
-These proteins include Platelet-Derived Growth Factor (PDGF), Transforming Growth Factor-beta (TGF-β), Vascular Endothelial Growth Factor (VEGF), Epidermal Growth Factor (EGF), and Insulin-like Growth Factor (IGF).
-They repair tissues, reduce swelling, and grow new cells.
-The therapy concentrates these platelets into a solution called “liquid gold” for its color and healing power.
+These proteins include:

 To create PRP, a doctor draws 10 to 60 milliliters of your blood.
 A machine spins the blood to separate platelets and plasma.
 The concentrated Platelet Concentrate Therapy is injected into areas like joints or the scalp.
-In orthopedics, it treats Knee Pain from osteoarthritis or Shoulder Pain from rotator cuff issues.
-In aesthetics, it supports Skin Rejuvenation and Hair Restoration.
-A 2023 study in the Journal of Orthopaedic Research showed 68 percent of knee osteoarthritis patients had less pain after PRP Injections.

 Infographic showing PRP therapy mechanism, healing stages, effects on joints, tendons, hair, and skin, and regenerative benefits for faster recovery.